 PALMETTO BAY, Fla.
-(WSVN) — A father shot and killed his own son in a Palmetto Bay, deputies said.
+(WSVN) — An elderly man shot and killed his own son in a Palmetto Bay neighborhood, deputies said, leaving a community reeling and looking for answers.

-According to Miami-Dade Sheriff’s Office, deputies were dispatched to a reported shooting in the area of Southwest 168th Street and 92nd Avenue, just before 5 p.m., Wednesday.
+According to Miami-Dade Sheriff’s Office, deputies were dispatched to a reported shooting in the area of Southwest 168th Street and 92nd Avenue, just before 5 p.m. on Wednesday.

-Officials say the shooting involved a 75-year-old father and his 47-year-old son.
+Officials said the shooting involved a 75-year-old man and his 47-year-old son.

-Miami-Dade Fire Rescue pronounced the 47-year-old as deceased at the scene.
+Miami-Dade Fire Rescue pronounced the 47-year-old dead at the scene.

 Deputies took the elderly man into custody.